Language education: 19th and 20th centuries

 Innovation in foreign language teaching began in the 19th century and became very rapid in the 20th century.
 It led to a number of different and sometimes conflicting methods, each claiming to be a major improvement over the previous or contemporary methods.
-The earliest applied linguists included Jean Manes ca, Heinrich Gottfried Ollendorff (1803–1865), Henry Sweet (1845–1912), Otto Jespersen (1860–1943), and Harold Palmer (1877–1949).
-They worked on setting language teaching principles and approaches based on linguistic and psychological theories, but they left many of the specific practical details for others to devise.
+The earliest applied linguists included Jean Manesca, Heinrich Gottfried Ollendorff (1803–1865), Henry Sweet (1845–1912), Otto Jespersen (1860–1943), and Harold Palmer (1877–1949).
+They worked on setting language teaching principles and approaches based on linguistic and psychological theories, but they left many practical details for others to develop.

 The history of foreign-language education in the 20th century and the methods of teaching (such as those related below) might appear to be a history of failure.
-Very few students in U.S. universities who have a foreign language as a major attain "minimum professional proficiency".
+Very few students in U.S. universities who major in a foreign language attain "minimum professional proficiency."
 Even the "reading knowledge" required for a PhD degree is comparable only to what second-year language students read, and only very few researchers who are native English speakers can read and assess information written in languages other than English.
-Even a number of famous linguists are monolingual.

-However, anecdotal evidence for successful second or foreign language learning is easy to find, leading to a discrepancy between these cases and the failure of most language programs.
+However, anecdotal evidence for successful second or foreign language learning is easy to find, leading to a discrepancy between these cases and the failure of many language education programs.
 This tends to make the research of second-language acquisition emotionally charged.
-Older methods and approaches such as the grammar translation method and the direct method are dismissed and even ridiculed, as newer methods and approaches are invented and promoted as the only and complete solution to the problem of the high failure rates of foreign language students.
+Older methods and approaches such as the grammar translation method and the direct method may be dismissed and even ridiculed, as newer methods and approaches are invented and promoted as solutions to the problem of the high failure rates of foreign language students.